 The vibe: You won’t be able to miss this boutique hotel’s eye-catching exterior, which is surrounded by colourful rods in yellow, green and orange hues (so yep, it’ll double as a chic backdrop for your next selfie).
 The interior is just as funky with statement red furniture in the lobby and bold patterned walls in each room.

-What to do: The hotel is a short four-minute walk from The Manitoba Museum if you’re looking to delve into the history of the vast, diverse province.
+What to do: The hotel is a short four-minute walk from The Manitoba Museum (temporarily closed due to COVID-19) if you’re looking to delve into the history of the vast, diverse province.
+Until then, take comfort in the hotel’s extensive safety and distancing protocols.

 Inn at the Forks